This homemade Camembert cheese is a fun DIY cheesemaking project that tastes delicious!

 As I mentioned in my Stilton post, I actually made my own forms for the Camembert using PVC pipe coupling fittings with holes drilled into them (these were actually cheaper last summer than they are at the time of this post, so you may be better off just buying actual cheese forms).
 You can easily purchase the forms (and all the necessary cultures, mold spores, etc) from The Cheesemaker.

-I used a pre-packaged mixture of the cultures and mold spores.
-I used two packets intended for Brie/Camembert for this recipe.
+I used a pre-packaged mixture of the cultures and mold spores, using two packets intended for Brie/Camembert for this recipe.
 I had already used all the rennet obtained from that purchase when I made my Stilton.
-Fortunately I had some frozen vegetable rennet tablets in my freezer from my fresh mozzarella-making years ago.
+Fortunately I had some frozen vegetable rennet tablets in my freezer from my fresh mozzarella-making.

 I had read that rennet tablets keep indefinitely in the freezer, but I hadn't tested this out.
 This was the first variable in my cheesemaking process.
 Would the vegetable rennet properly coagulate?
 Not only is it vegetable-based (still does the job, but not preferable to cheesemakers, who generally prefer calf rennet) but it was also several years old.